devvv0804/ProjectHub/README.md

 }
 ```

-This keeps API responses consistent across different controllers.
+This provides a consistent API response format across controllers.

 ---

-## ⚡ Async Error Handling
+# ⚡ Async Error Handling

-Asynchronous controller functions are wrapped using a reusable `asyncHandler`.
+Asynchronous controllers are wrapped using a reusable `asyncHandler`.

 Instead of repeatedly writing: